mhdhejazi/CoronaTracker/README.md

 ## How to Use
 1. Clone/Download the repo.
+2. Open `Corona.xcodeproj` in Xcode.
-2. Choose the right target (iOS or macOS).
+3. Choose the right target (iOS or macOS).
-3. Build & run!
+4. Build & run!

 Or [download the latest release](https://github.com/MhdHejazi/CoronaTracker/releases/latest) for macOS.